DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-28-ab-test-radius-expansion.md

 ## Hypothesis

-If we include radius expansion links in search results with no results, more users will find vacancies, without being distracted from creating job alerts.
+If we include radius expansion links in search results with no results then more users will find vacancies, without being distracted from creating job alerts.

 ## Who we tested with